Vehicle-to-grid: Bidirectional local V2G (V2H, V2L, V2B, V2X)

 Vehicle-to-home (V2H), vehicle-to-load (V2L), vehicle-to-vehicle (V2V), and vehicle-to-building (V2B)—sometimes collectively termed vehicle-to-everything (V2X)—use the vehicle to provide power during a power outage or to displace grid energy with energy from possibly other energy sources stored in the vehicle's battery.
 The source energy may be renewable; for example, vehicles charged using solar power at work during the day could power a home through the night, without pulling power from the grid.

-By 2022, V2X had not yet reached market deployment, except in Japan where commercial V2H solutions have been available since 2012.
+In Japan commercial V2H solutions have been available since 2012.
 In 2022, Utrecht was installing thousands of bidirectional chargers in anticipation of the arrival of vehicles that support bidirectional energy flows.

 By 2023, several vehicles supporting V2X energy transfer had come onto the market.
 The Ford F-150 Lightning supports 9.6 kW of V2L or V2H power.
 Tesla began deliveries of a new light truck Cybertruck offering 11.5 kW of V2H or V2L capability.